-- (1) If Council deems that a proposed development may not comply with a particular provincial or federal act or regulation, it may require the applicant to provide confirmation that necessary government approvals have been obtained before issuing a development permit. - (2) If Council deems that a proposed development may trigger the requirements of the Environmental Assessment Act, the proponent will be advised to consult with the Department of Environment and Conservation before a development permit will be issued. - (3) Where these Regulations are more stringent than a provincial or federal act of regulation, these Regulations will apply.
+- (1) If Council deems that a proposed development may not comply with a particular provincial or federal act or regulation, it may require the applicant to provide confirmation that necessary government approvals have been obtained before issuing a development permit. - (2) If Council deems that a proposed development may trigger the requirements of the Environmental Assessment Act, the proponent will be advised to consult with the Department of Municipal Affairs and Environment before a development permit will be issued. - (3) Where these Regulations are more restrictive than a provincial or federal act of regulation, these Regulations will apply.